 Now, this may not technically qualify as an exercise, but it’s definitely a part of the whole package.
 If you’re starting out, it’s fairly easy to get bored, or overwhelmed with the tedious exercises.

 In order to avoid this, the best approach is to combine the aforementioned exercises, instead of focusing solely on one.

 We mentioned how it’s useful to create time slots for your practice – well, in these time slots, you can place different exercise every time.

-These 11 piano finger execises will definitely help you become a better piano player, but you have to put in the required amount of time, persistence and hard work.
+These 11 piano finger exercises will definitely help you become a better piano player, but you have to put in the required amount of time, persistence and hard work.

 The most important thing to remember is that nothing good comes over night, especially if your goal is to be the best in the field.

-Once you become a good player, you may even think of some new exercises that will add up to the whole catalogue.
+Once you become a good player, you may even think of some new exercises that will add up to the whole catalog.

 10 of The Best Piano Songs of All Time